In this post, we are going to see how the file and folder permission system works in a Linux-based operating system like Raspbian on Raspberry Pi.

 - Fourth octal, other users permissions

-The equivalence between the octal and the equivalent in r-w-x is as follows.
+The equivalence between the octal and the r-w-x equivalent is as follows.

 With the octal representation, the ‘chmod’ command directly receives the desired permission, instead of adding them with ’+’ or ’-’.

-For example, to give total permissions to the owner user, and no permissions to the other roles we would do
+For example, to give full permissions to the owner, and no permissions to the other roles we would do

-For example, if we want to give total permissions to the owner user, read to the group owner, and none to the rest of the users, we would do
+For example, if we want to give full permissions to the owner user, read permission to the owner group, and none to the rest of the users, we would do

-That’s it for the permissions management topic.
-At first, it may seem cumbersome, but in reality, it is a very robust and simple system.
+That’s all for the topic of permission management.
+At first it may seem cumbersome, but it’s actually a very robust and simple system.

-With a little practice, you will soon get the hang of it.
-See you in the next post.
-Bye for now!
+With a little practice, you’ll get the hang of it quickly.
+See you in the next post!
+See you soon!